Gotthard Base Tunnel: Regular services

 During 2016, the GBT was tested extensively before its integration into the regular schedule on 11 December.
 On 5 December, the Swiss Federal Railways were granted permission from the Federal Transport Office to use the new base line.
 While the base tunnel is used for InterCity trains (ICN) and EuroCity trains (EC), the vertex line remains in use for regional trains.
 Since 2019, the Gotthard axis is served by the Stadler EC250 (Giruno) high-speed train and future flagship of the SBB fleet.

 From the Amsteg portal, guided tours are organised inside the Gotthard Base Tunnel complex.
 A window allows visitors to watch the trains running in the tunnel.

-2023 derailment and closure
+2023–2024 derailment and closure

 On 10 August 2023, a freight train derailed while traveling through the tunnel, causing extensive damage to the tunnel infrastructure.
 The incident occurred near the multi-functional station of Faido, in the canton of Ticino.
 No one was injured, and no hazardous materials were released.

-The tunnel was closed to both passenger and freight traffic for repairs.
-It returned to normal service on 2 September 2024.
+However, the tunnel had to be fully closed to both passenger and freight traffic for repairs.
+It returned to normal service over a year later on 2 September 2024.